Race Equity Advisory Committee

 Regular Meeting Schedule

-- Meets the first Thursday of the month 6-7:30 pm (unless otherwise noted)
+- Meets the first and third Thursday of the month 6-7:30 pm (unless otherwise noted)

 - Currently meeting on Zoom

 Information on Role of Councilmember Liaisons.

 Race Equity Advisory Committee Holds Two Events In Solidarity with our Asian Community and All Other People of Color

 The Race Equity Advisory Committee (REAC) held host two events in April, 2021 in solidarity with our Asian community and all other people of color.